dutchhackers/eleventy-strapi-example/README.md

 This is an example project.
 This project shows how to use Eleventy with Stapi (Headless CMS) and it will fetch all data via the GraphQL endpoint.

+The demo result is a static site and will show a simple Tracks/Songs listing.
+Data is coming from Strapi and fetched by Eleventy via GraphQL.

 ## Getting started

 Configuration steps: